Gordi42/fridom/docs/source/tutorials/using_models/state_and_initial_conditions.rst

 The State Vector and Initial Conditions
 =======================================

-In the last tutorial, we saw that field variables in ``fridom`` are analogous to ``DataArrays`` in ``xarray``.
+In the last tutorial, we saw that scalar fields in ``fridom`` are analogous to ``DataArrays`` in ``xarray``.
 In this tutorial, we will introduce the state vector, which corresponds to ``Datasets`` in ``xarray``.
-Essentially, the state vector is a container for field variables, offering additional functionality useful for analysis.
+Essentially, the state vector is a container for scalar fields, offering additional functionality useful for analysis.
 For example, it provides methods to calculate quantities like energy or vorticity.
 Let's take a look at the state vector in two different model setups: